 Civil law cases are those that are not criminal in nature, but involve one party suing the other, often for money.
 The most common are personal injury lawsuits, but civil law can also involve one business suing another.
-While business require it, it is highly advisable for individuals to consult with a Sugar Land Civil Lawyer before filing a lawsuit.
+While businesses require it, it is highly advisable for individuals to consult with a Sugar Land civil lawyer before filing a lawsuit.

-Put simply, civil lawsuits occur when one party feels that they have been damaged (including financially) by another party.
+Put simply, civil lawsuits occur when one party feels that they have been damaged — financially or otherwise — by another party.
 The first party sues the second party to correct the injustice.
 The damages are what the first party is demanding from the second party to be made whole.
-These damages are often very easy to determine (medical bills, cost of goods, physical property).
-However, some civil damages are more difficult to prove (pain and suffering, damage to reputation).
-Your Civil Lawyer will present the evidence to a judge or jury to decide who is responsible and what the value of the damages is.
+These damages are often very easy to determine (i.e. medical bills, cost of goods, physical property).
+However, some civil damages are more difficult to prove (i.e. pain and suffering, damage to reputation).
+Your attorney can present the evidence to a judge or jury to decide who is responsible and determine the value of the damages.

 A civil law case may be a car accident where someone has sustained significant injuries, or it may be a family dispute over property ownership.
 Common civil law cases include:

 A civil case takes place in three major phases: pre-litigation, discovery, and trial.
-During pre-litigation, your civil attorney will try to resolve your issue amicably with the other party.
-This gives each side the opportunity to save the time and expense required with ligitation.
-If this is unsuccessful, the Plaintiff then files a petition with the court.
-The Plaintiff serves the petition on the Defendant, and the Defendant is given a chance to respond.
+During pre-litigation, your Sugar Land civil attorney will try to resolve your issue amicably with the other party.
+This gives each side the opportunity to save the time and expense associated with litigation.
+If this is unsuccessful, the plaintiff then files a petition with the court.
+The plaintiff serves the petition on the defendant, who is then given a chance to respond.
 This starts the discovery phase of litigation.

 If either party is not happy with the verdict, either side can file an appeal.
 In the appellate process, either of the parties asks a higher court of law if they feel that there were errors made during the trial.
 The higher court can then affirm the original court’s decisions, or overturn it and require another trial.

-Regardless of your particular needs, our Sugar Land Civil Lawyers can assist you or your business’s civil claim.
+Regardless of your particular situation, our Sugar Land civil lawyers can assist you or your business’s claim.
 Our attorneys have helped litigate numerous civil cases through every stage of litigation.
 You can rest assured that our litigation professionals will see your interests are maintained throughout the legal process.
 If you have a civil claim, please contact our office for a free consultation.